kjchesh/tts-websocket/README.md

 4. Write the audio frame to `out.mp3` in the project root.

 You can then play `out.mp3` with any standard media player.

+## Running tests from terminal

+    python -m pytest

+## Optional Developer Tooling

+This project includes optional pre-commit hooks for Black, Ruff, and isort.
+These are not required to run or review the project.

+To enable them locally:

+    pip install pre-commit
+    pre-commit install

+This will run formatting and linting automatically on each commit.